Get the highlights in your inbox every week.

 6 open source alternatives to Salesforce for customer relationship management

-Top 6 open source CRM tools for 2016
+Top 6 open source CRM tools

 Developing and maintaining relationships with customers can be a challenge.
 But it's an essential task for businesses' growth and survival.
 In order to maintain those relationships, a CRM system is a must-have.
 And CRM systems are one area in which open source shines brightly.